 The combined company's financial strength and balance sheet structure, combined with further action to reduce the cost of capital, will help us retain significant financial flexibility for continued growth.
-We expect to rapidly de-lever the combined company, driven in part by utilization of TXI's NOLs, totaling over \$400 million on a pre-tax basis as of May 31st, 2013.
+We expect to rapidly de-lever the combined company, driven in part by utilization of TXI's NOLs totaling over \$400 million on a pre-tax basis as of May 31, 2013.
 We expect full utilization of these NOLs over the next few years.
 In addition, we've identified non-operating real estate assets that we may divest.

-Finally, on slide 24, we outline the ability of this leadership team to reduce costs and maintain a lean cost structure going forward.
+Finally, on Slide 24, we outline the ability of this leadership team to reduce cost and maintain a lean cost structure going forward.
 We believe this proven track record will be critical as we work to integrate our operations and achieve the expected synergies from this transaction.

-Further, we have supported value creation by maintaining a stable dividend program, even as the economy experienced the worst downturn in recent history.
-We look forward to providing the same dividend to Texas Industries shareholders and see that as another key benefit of the combination.
+Further, we have supported value creation by maintaining a stable dividend program even as the economy experienced the worst downturn in recent history.
+We look forward to providing the same dividends to Texas Industries shareholders and see that as another key benefit of the combination.

-Before we conclude, I want to take a minute to discuss our earnings results for the fourth quarter and year ended December 31st, 2013, which we also announced this morning.
+Before we conclude, I want to take a minute to discuss our earnings results for the fourth quarter and year ended December 31, 2013, which we also announced this morning.
 In the interest of time, we're going to keep our remarks about earnings concise.
-I refer you to our separately issued press release for additional details, including commentary on trends and developments in our market.
+I refer you to our separately issued press release for additional detail, including commentary on trends and developments in our market.

-We reported fourth quarter 2013 earnings of 77 cents per diluted share -- an increase of 67 percent over the prior year quarter.
-Consistent with the trends experienced throughout 2013, our results reflect private sector construction growth, pricing improvement in the aggregates product line and exceptional performance from the specialty products business.
-These drivers generated an 8 percent increase in consolidated net sales, which, coupled with our disciplined cost management, led to an incremental consolidated growth margin for the quarter of 69 percent.
-Further, these factors contributed to a 380 basis point improvement in our consolidated gross margin.
+We reported fourth quarter 2013 earnings of \$0.77 per diluted share, an increase of 67% over the prior-year quarter.
+Consistent with the trends experienced throughout 2013, our results reflect private sector construction growth, pricing improvement in the Aggregates product line, and exceptional performance from the Specialty Products business.
+These drivers generated an 8% increase in consolidated net sales, which, coupled with our disciplined cost management, led to an incremental consolidated gross margin for the quarter of 69%.
+Further, these factors contributed to a 380-basis-point improvement in our consolidated gross margin.

-The aggregates business reported a 7 percent increase in net sales over the prior year quarter.
-Aggregates product line pricing, which increased 3.4 percent despite headwinds created by product mix, was a significant driver of this sales growth.
-Please refer to our press release for additional details on aggregates volume, pricing and margin.

-Our specialty products business continued its strong performance and delivered quarterly records for both net sales and earnings from operations.
-Net sales of \$58.1 million, created -- increased 15 percent over the prior year quarter.
+The Aggregates business reported a 7% increase in net sales over the prior-year quarter.
+Aggregates product line pricing, which increased 3.4% despite headwinds created by product mix, was a significant driver of this sales growth.
+Please refer to our press release for additional details on Aggregates volume, pricing, and margin.
+Our Specialty Products business continued its strong performance and delivered quarterly records for both net sales and earnings from operations.
+Net sales of \$58.1 million increased 15% over the prior-year quarter.

-At this time, I'll turn the call back over to Ward to discuss our 2014 outlook.
+At this time I'll turn the call back over to Ward to discuss our 2014 outlook.

 Anne, thanks for that.
-Looking ahead to full-year 2014, we continue to be encouraged by positive trends in our business and markets, especially the private sector employment and construction.
-We anticipate growth across the nonresidential, residential and public sector, and chemrock/rail end markets in 2014, as highlighted in our Q4 2013 earnings press release.
+Looking ahead to full-year 2014, we continue to be encouraged by positive trends in our business end markets, especially the private sector employment and construction.
+We anticipate growth across the nonresidential, residential, and public sector, and ChemRock/Rail end markets in 2014, as highlighted in our Q4 2013 earnings press release.

-Cumulatively, we expect aggregates product line shipments to increase 4 to 5 percent compared with 2013.
-We also expect aggregates product line pricing to increase 3 to 5 percent over 2013, although this increase will not be uniform across the company.

-Aggregates product line direct production cost per ton are expected to decrease slightly, compared with 2013.
-Net sales for the specialty products segment should range from \$225 to \$235 million, generating \$85 to \$90 million of gross profit.
+Cumulatively, we expect Aggregates product line shipments to increase 4% to 5% compared with 2013.
+We also expect Aggregates product line pricing to increase 3% to 5% over 2013, although this increase will not be uniform across the company.
+Aggregates product line direct production costs per ton are expected to decrease slightly compared with 2013.
+Net sales for the Specialty Products segment should range from \$225 million to \$235 million, generating \$85 million to \$90 million of gross profit.